singingwolfboy/photoroom-interview/README.md

 service, the client can download the data for a given image, whether that data is the original input image (with background), or the resulting image without a background.
-We also assume that when images are uploaded to the PhotoRoom service, we store both the original input image and the resulting background-less image in this object storage before returning an API response to the user.
+We also assume that when images are uploaded to the PhotoRoom service, we store the original input image in this object storage before returning an API response to the user.
+In the background, the image will be processed to have its background removed, and the resulting background-less image will also be stored in the object storage, without modifying the original image.

 ### Image